How It Works

 Why This Matters

-Cellular IoT isn't just a communications backup.
+Cellular connectivity isn't just a communications backup.
 It's what makes your entire system field-deployable and blackout-resilient.

-Each controller is equipped with cellular modems that enable independent operation during network outages, local data collection, and secure synchronisation when connectivity returns.
+Each controller operates independently during network outages, collecting data locally and synchronising securely when connectivity returns.
 You get autonomous edge intelligence with cloud-scale coordination.

 Three Dimensions of Resilience